 What is it?

 Let us first define D8 THC.
-This will help you understand its effects and why people fear it showing up on a drug test.
+This will help you understand its effects and why people fear it appearing on a drug test.

-Cannabinoids are special chemical compounds found in cannabis plants.
-Cannabis-specific compounds (e.g. hemp).
+Cannabinoids are unique chemical compounds found in cannabis plants.
+Cannabis-specific compounds (e.g., hemp).
 They fascinate researchers because they can interact with the Endocannabinoid System (ECS).
 The ECS contains receptors that influence various bodily reactions and functions.
-For example, the ECS appears to influence how you perceive pain and fear.
-Cannabinoids can thus have various effects on people.
+For example, the ECS affects how you perceive pain and fear.
+Cannabinoids can thus have multiple effects on people.
 It is one of over 100 cannabinoids.
 But you’ve probably heard of another.

 The most famous cannabinoid is D-9-THC (Delta 9 THC).
 You’ve probably heard it called THC.
 This cannabinoid is well-known for its psychoactive effects (more on that later).
 These two compounds have a lot in common.
 They’re built differently.
 This distinction makes them two distinct cannabinoids.